Engineering Calculators

 Steps to Use the Bomb Calorimeter

-1. Place a known amount of the sample (usually in a small container) inside the bomb calorimeter.
+1. Place a known quantity of the sample into the calorimeter's container.

-2. Fill the bomb with oxygen gas to ensure complete combustion.
+2. Fill the calorimeter bomb with oxygen to ensure complete combustion.

-3. Submerge the bomb in a water-filled calorimeter jacket, equipped with a temperature sensor.
+3. Submerge the bomb in a water jacket equipped with a temperature sensor.

-4. Ignite the sample using an electrical ignition system to begin the combustion process.
+4. Ignite the sample using the built-in electrical ignition system.

-5. Monitor the temperature change in the surrounding water, which will be used to calculate the heat released during combustion.
+5. Record the temperature rise in the surrounding water to calculate the heat released.

 Bomb Calorimeter Illustration

-Diagram illustrating the boundary layer over a flat plate.
+Diagram illustrating the bomb calorimeter.
 Source: University of Texas

 1. Heat Released (Q)